fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 module.exports = { connectToDatabase, sequelize }
 ```

-The model corresponding to the table to be stored in the notes is stored in the file `models/note.js`:
+The notes in the model corresponding to the table to be stored are saved in the file <i>models/note.js</i>

 ```js
 const { Model, DataTypes } = require('sequelize')